 The movement toward sustainability is a journey.
 We are on that journey with people around the world who are seeking wisdom in the middle of so much in our world that is unsustainable—war, carbon-fuel energy, fracking and the chemically based agribusiness that has so dominated the production of food in the United States.
 With an approach that begins with honoring Universal Being in all Creation, we are finding ways to live in harmony with our earthly home.

 We believe in the approach that building health is better than fighting disease.
 We had been finishing 1-year-old, mostly Beefmaster, Angus/Limousin, Charolais and Hereford cattle on our 120 acres of non-sprayed irrigated pasture; but in 2014, we began building our cow/calf operation, starting with breeding our 13 heifers with a Black Angus bull.
-While we may continue to purchase and finish grass-fed beef cattle in the short term to meet our production needs, we have a goal of breeding our whole herd on-site by the 2016 season.
+We maintain a sustainable herd of 30 cows, bred annually via artificial insemination, which keeps our operation self-sustaining and healthy.

-We ensure that we know about the herds that our animals come from, and that they are only fed legumes, forbs and grasses, have had no antibiotics, no steroids and no added hormones before arriving on our property.
-The only supplement they receive once on our property is access to a natural salt block.
+We ensure that we know about the herds that our animals come from, and that they are they are fed only grass from our pastures during the summer and a grass/alfalfa mix hay that we produce or buy locally in the winter, have had no antibiotics, no steroids and no added hormones before arriving on our property.
+The only supplement they receive once on our property is access to natural salt and mineral block as needed.

 We have our cows slaughtered at Double J Meat Packing in Pierce, Colorado, and Steving Meats in Kersey, Colorado, both locally owned and USDA-approved processors.
 They dry-age our beef for 21 days and then vacuum-pack the cuts.
 We have chosen these facilities because they have skilled employees who treat our animals humanely and slaughter small numbers of animals each day, compared to larger corporate facilities that butcher hundreds of animals per hour.